Consumer Medicine Information

 If you go into hospital, let the medical staff know that you are taking ANASTROZOLE FBM.

 Do not give ANASTROZOLE FBM to anyone else, even if they have the same condition as you.

 Do not take ANASTROZOLE FBM to treat any other complaints unless your doctor tells you to.

 Do not stop taking ANASTROZOLE FBM unless you have discussed it with your doctor.

 Things to be careful of

-Be careful driving or operating machinery until you know how ANASTROZOLE FBM affects you.
+or operating machinery until you know how ANASTROZOLE FBM affects you.
 Some patients may occasionally feel weak or sleepy.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking ANASTROZOLE FBM.

 ANASTROZOLE FBM helps most postmenopausal women with breast cancer, but it may have unwanted side effects in a few people.